YiweiMelodyChen/YiweiMelodyChen/README.md

 ### Hi there 👋

-- 🔭 I’m currently a master student in Xi'an Jiao Tong University.
+- 🔭 I’m currently a cs master student in Xi'an Jiao Tong University.

-- 🌱 I have interests in Explainable AI and Embodied AI.
+- 🌱 I have interests in Explainable AI and trustworthy ML.

-- 👯 I’m looking for research assistant opportunity.

 - 📫 How to reach me: chenyiwei0008@gmail.com.